Catastrophic Climate Change: It's Here - Deal With It.

 discussion about the probability of this event as a consequence of catastrophic climate change

 already in motion, and what, if anything, we will choose to do about it.
 Science fact: carbon dioxide

 levels have been this high on planet Earth before (over 400 ppm), but not while mammals - let alone humans -

 We caused this mess.
 It's up to us to fix it.
+Our future depends on it.
 So, let's get to it.